Back door of an SUV opens up to a mountain view of colorful fall foliage.

 Glamping in a geodesic dome in Ellijay, Georgia.
 Photo by Rick Lucas

-5. Go Camping in the Georgia Outdoors
+5. Go camping in the Georgia outdoors

 Experience the great outdoors by going camping in Georgia.
 Georgia State Parks have sites for both tents and RVs.
 But if you aren’t outdoorsy, you can take advantage of “glamping” like in a tiny house in Suches, a luxury tent at Dunya Camp in Summerville, a yurt in Tugaloo State Park in Lavonia, a geodesic dome in Ellijay, and a luxury canvas tent off Jekyll Island.